'Anything Goes' to steam into U.S. movie theaters in spring

 The musical, centered on a ship crossing the Atlantic populated by a crazy mix of characters, stars Foster alongside three-time Olivier Award- and Tony Award-winner Robert Lindsay.
 It highlights some of Porter’s best songs, including “You’re the Top,” ″Friendship” and “I Get a Kick Out of You.”

 The version onscreen was captured over three performances last summer at the Barbican Theatre and is directed and choreographed by Tony winner Kathleen Marshall.
-The film has already been screened to huge audiences in the U.K. and Ireland.
+The film, distributed by Trafalgar Releasing, has already been screened to huge audiences in the U.K. and Ireland.

 “I’m so excited to share with movie audiences this wonderful musical comedy featuring our stellar cast, amazing orchestra and incredible creative team,” Marshall said in a statement.
 “We hope audiences across America will join us for this delightful and romantic crossing.”